How Do You Unlock a Car Door Without a Key?

 The Inflatable Wedge Method

-When DIY methods aren’t working, or when you don’t want to risk damaging your vehicle, calling a professional auto locksmith is the right choice.
+When DIY methods are not working, when you own a modern vehicle, or when you simply do not want to risk damaging your car, calling a professional auto locksmith is the right choice.

-An experienced auto locksmith carries specialist tools that can open almost any vehicle safely and without causing damage.
-They can typically resolve most car lockouts within minutes of arriving.
+A trained auto locksmith carries specialist tools that can open almost any vehicle safely and without causing damage.
+The two main professional methods are:

 - Extract a broken key from the lock or ignition